karl-gardner/droplet_detection/README.md

 <details>
 <summary>Testing (click to expand)</summary><br>
 Nearly all figures and tables from the paper are outlined in yolov3.ipynb and yolov5.ipynb colab notebooks.
 For example Table 2 displays the annotation summary for cell and droplet models before augmentations.
-This can be shown in section 2. of the colab notebook:
+This can be shown in section 2. of the colab notebook:<br><br>

+<br><br>
-You may run this for example by first uncommenting section 1.1 labeled "Data with No Augmentation (No_Augmentation)":
+You may run this for example by first uncommenting section 1.1 labeled "Data with No Augmentation (No_Augmentation)":<br><br>

+<br><br>
 then uncommenting section 2. labeled: "For droplet model".
-Then the following output will be printed:
+Then the following output will be printed:<br><br>

+<br><br>
 The same procedure can be used for the cell model to produce the following result:<br><br>
 ![cell_annotations](https://user-images.githubusercontent.com/91646805/186244683-2526c5a2-115b-49e1-af9f-e04b063771a8.PNG)
 <br><br>